russmckendrick/blog/content/tunes/2023-12-04-listened-to-this-week/index.md

 title: "What did I listen to in week 48?"
 date: "2023-12-04"
 draft: false
-summary: "Diving deep into the dynamic soundscape of genre-defying legends, LastFM confirms my most spun artist this week was the groundbreaking Faith No More.
-Their compelling fusion of rock, funk, and experimental beats left an indelible mark on my music landscape, redefining the boundaries of sonic exploration."
+summary: "Explore the genre-defying brilliance of Faith No More, where rock meets funk and experimental beats collide!"
 cover:
     image: "/img/weekly-tunes-021.png"
     relative: false